hugomsilvam/wordpress-dummy-plugin/README.md

 Learn how to create a plugin from scratch on wordpress.

-I followed [Allecaddd's tutorials](https://www.youtube.com/playlist?list=PLriKzYyLb28kR_CPMz8uierDWC2y3znI2), I could have forked his [repository](https://github.com/Alecaddd/WordPressPlugin101) but he has already a lot of things done and I'm quite a beginer working with Wordpress, so I prefer to keep it thinks clean and simple 🧹😅
+I followed [Allecaddd's tutorials](https://www.youtube.com/playlist?list=PLriKzYyLb28kR_CPMz8uierDWC2y3znI2), I could have forked his [repository](https://github.com/Alecaddd/WordPressPlugin101) but he has already a lot of things done and I'm quite a beginner working with Wordpress, so I prefer to keep it thinks clean and simple 🧹😅

 ## Install wordpress on MacOS